Free Initial Site Survey

 Determine the most suitable system type for your needs, such as central battery or self-contained duration, etc.

-Select Appropriate Ligh Source
+Select Appropriate Light Source

 Take note of Ra requirements.
 BS 5266 specifies that luminaires on stairs must provide direct illuminance onto the stair treads.
 There must be at least two luminaires within an escape route, regardless of size.